Bapatla

 Bapatla is a town and district headquarters of Bapatla district in the Indian state of Andhra Pradesh.
 It is a municipality and the mandal headquarters of Bapatla mandal of Bapatla revenue division.
-The nearest towns and cities to Bapatla are Chirala, Ponnur, Tenali and Guntur of 17 km, 22 km, 50 km and 53 km respectively.
+The nearest towns and cities to Bapatla are Chirala, Ponnur, Tenali and Bapatla district of 17 km, 22 km, 50 km and 53 km respectively.

 Etymology

-The name Bapatla is derived from the presiding deity of the Bhavanarayana Temple, which is believed to date back to the Mauryan period.
-Historically, the town was known as Bhavapuri during the time of the Mauryan Empire, reflecting its connection to the temple and the deity worshipped there.
-The town has also been referred to as Bhavapattana, Bhavapattu and Bhavapatta.
-These names were derived from the temple, which was constructed in 1465 by a Chola king named Krimikantha Chola and later restored.
-Over time, these names evolved into the present name of Bapatla.
+The town was formerly known as Bhavapattana,< Bhavapattu and Bhavapatta.
+The names were derived from the Bhavanarayana Temple located in the town.
+Later, these names became the present name of Bapatla.

 Geography

 The coordinates of the town are and is located at an altitude of 8 mts from the coast of Bay of Bengal.

 Climate

-The town experiences tropical climate with the average annual temperatures records at 28.4 C. Hot summers and cool winters are observed due to its proximity to the coast of Bay of Bengal.
+The town has tropical climate with the average annual temperatures recorded at 28.4 C. Hot summers and cool winters are observed due to its proximity to the coast of Bay of Bengal.
 It receives both South west monsoon and North-east monsoon as well.
 The precipitation is very high with an annual rainfall of about 854 mm and the month of October receives a maximum rainfall of 197 mm.
 It is most affected by the cyclonic storms that occur on the east coast.